ISO 27001 Monitoring & Review Phase

 Schedule Reviews

 Plan regular management review meetings, typically on a quarterly or semi-annual basis, to maintain a consistent review cycle.
-However, ISO 27001 doesn’t specifically say what the minimum is.
+However, ISO 27001 does not specify the minimum requirement, but auditors will insist on ‘annually’.

 Ensure that all relevant stakeholders, including senior management, ISMS managers, and key department heads, are invited to the review meetings.